[This post was originally published on 20th July 2022. It has been updated on 26th April 2024.]

 2. Two departments with entirely different strategies can co-exist peacefully.

-Allow us to present a hypothetical scenario revolving around each of the two cases listed above.
+Let’s consider a hypothetical scenario revolving around each of the two cases listed above.

 First case:

 Suppose your marketing team has overshot the daily limit of sent emails.
 This will impose a shadow ban on your domain.
 Now, if all your departments are sending their emails from the root domain, this shadow ban will bring their operations to a halt too.
-In this scenario, however, if the marketing department had its own subdomain, the ban would have remained confined only to it.
+In this scenario, however, if the marketing department had had its own subdomain, the ban would have remained confined only to it.
 The others would have been able to go about their affairs as usual.

 Second case:

-Say you have a team each for sending welcome emails and promotional emails.
-And both are using the root domain.
-Welcome emails, on any given day, register better engagement rates than promotional ones.
-In fact, it wouldn’t be much of a stretch to say that the engagement levels of these two occupy opposite ends of the spectrum.
 So, what do you think will happen when you send out both your welcome and promotional emails from the same domain?
 The low engagement levels of your marketing and promotional levels will, at some stage, push ISPs to subject your domain to greater scrutiny.
 Ultimately, this will hamper your high-engagement welcome emails from reaching your subscribers’ inboxes too.
-The culprit of this unfortunate series of events is neither of these teams but the fact that they did not consider separate subdomains.
+The reason behind this chain of events isn’t either team, but the lack of separate subdomains being taken into account.

 Setting up a Subdomain